schemathesis/schemathesis/README.md

 **Documentation**: <a href="https://schemathesis.readthedocs.io/en/stable/" target="_blank">https://schemathesis.readthedocs.io/en/stable/ </a>

-**Chat**: <a href="https://discord.gg/R9ASRAmHnA" target="_blank">https://discord.gg/R9ASRAmHnA </a> - active community support available
+**Chat**: <a href="https://discord.gg/R9ASRAmHnA" target="_blank">https://discord.gg/R9ASRAmHnA </a>

 ---

 ## Why Schemathesis?

-Schemathesis focuses on automating your API testing to catch crashes and spec violations.
+Schemathesis is a tool that automates your API testing to catch crashes and spec violations.
 Built on top of the widely-used <a href="https://hypothesis.works/" target="_blank">Hypothesis</a> framework for property-based testing, it offers the following advantages:

 🕒 **Time-Saving**